Classification of unsequenced Mycobacterium tuberculosis strains in a high-burden setting using a pairwise logistic regression approach

 Abstract

-Over the past three decades, molecular epidemiological studies have provided new opportunities to investigate the transmission dynamics of M. tuberculosis.
+Over the past three decades, molecular epidemiological studies have provided new opportunities to investigate the transmission dynamics of Mycobacterium tuberculosis .
 In most studies, a sizable fraction of individuals with notified tuberculosis cannot be included, either because they do not have culture-positive disease (and thus do not have specimens available for molecular typing) or because resources for conducting sequencing are limited.
-A recent study introduced a regression-based approach for inferring the membership of unsequenced tuberculosis cases into transmission clusters based on host demographic and epidemiological data.
-This method was able to identify the most likely cluster to which an unsequenced strain belonged with an accuracy of 35%, though in a low burden setting where a large fraction of cases occurred among foreign-born migrants.
-Here, we apply a similar model to M. tuberculosis WGS data from the Republic of Moldova, a setting of relatively high local transmission.
-Using a maximum cluster span of ~40 SNPs and a cluster size cutoff of n ≥ 10, we could best predict the specific cluster to which each clustered case was most likely to be a member with an accuracy of 17.2%.
+A recent study introduced a regression-based approach for inferring the membership of unsequenced tuberculosis cases in transmission clusters based on host demographic and epidemiological data.
+This method was able to identify the most likely cluster to which an unsequenced strain belonged with an accuracy of 35%, although this was in a low-burden setting where a large fraction of cases occurred among foreign-born migrants.
+Here, we apply a similar model to M. tuberculosis whole-genome sequencing data from the Republic of Moldova, a setting of relatively high local transmission.
+Using a maximum cluster span of ~40 single nucleotide polymorphisms (SNPs) and a cluster size cutoff of n ≥10, we could best predict the specific cluster to which each clustered case was most likely to be a member with an accuracy of 17.2 %.
 In sensitivity analyses, we found that a more restrictive (~20 SNPs threshold) or permissive (~80 SNPs) threshold did not improve performance.
 We found that increasing the minimum cluster size improved prediction accuracy.
-These findings highlight the challenges of transmission interference in high burden settings like Moldova.
+These findings highlight the challenges of transmission inference in high-burden settings like Moldova.

 Article activity feed